-We have audited the accompanying financial statements of the College of Dietitians of Alberta, which comprise the statement of financial position as at March 31, 2022 and the statements of operations, changes in net assets and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of College of Dietitians of Alberta (the "College"), which comprise the statement of financial position as at March 31, 2023, and the statements of operations, changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion the accompanying financial statements present fairly, in all material respects, the financial position of the College of Dietitians of Alberta as at March 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the College as at March 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for notfor-profit organizations.